 The date on which the label information was entered into the DSLD.
-NOTE: this date should not be confused with the date the manufacturer introduced the product in the market.
-This information is not captured in the DSLD.
+This date should not be confused with the date the manufacturer introduced the product in the market, which is not captured in the DSLD.

-The categorization of label statements using the LanguaL related to Dietary Claims or Use [P0023].
+The categorization of label statements related to Dietary Claims.
 More than one may be applicable if the label has one or more of the following claims listed.

 |P0124||Health-Related Claim or Use

 Health claims describe a relationship between a food substance (a food, food component, or dietary supplement ingredient), and reduced risk of a disease or health-related condition.
 These claims meet the significant scientific agreement (SSA) standard or are based on an authoritative statement.

 Qualified health claims differ from health claims [P0124] as they must be accompanied by a disclaimer or otherwise qualified.
 These claims are authorized by the FDA, when there is evidence for a relationship between a food substance (a food, food component, or dietary ingredient) and reduced risk of a disease or health-related condition, but not sufficient to meet the significant scientific agreement (SSA) standard.

 These claims that describe the effect a substance has on the structure or function of the body and that do not refer to a disease, e.g., calcium builds strong bones.
 These claims are not pre-approved by the FDA, as a result there is no official list of approved claims, and all claims they must carry the disclaimer, “This statement has not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease."

 All other claims, like "not intended for ---", warning statements, allergen related, and etc.

 Used when no dietary claims appear on the product labels.